NHSDigital/electronic-prescription-service-api/packages/bdd-tests/README.md

 npm run tests

 ### To run a specific feature file, run the corresponding steps file for the feature file
-npm run test -- dispensenotification-steps.ts
+npm run test -- dispenseNotificationSteps.ts

 ### To run a single scenario or some set of scenario, add the include or exclude tag on the scenario
 @included or @excluded